NTNU-IE-IIR/BlueJ-Linting-Core/README.md

 Javadoc for this library can be found [here][5].

 ## Issues
-Are you having issues using this library?
+Are you experiencing bugs/problems using this library?

+Submit a [bug report](https://github.com/NTNU-IE-IIR/BlueJ-Linting-Core/issues/new?assignees=&labels=&template=bug_report.md&title=) with detailed reproduction steps.

 ## Contributing
+Contributions are welcome.
+The aim of this library is simplicity and usability, please discuss the changes with us in a [feature request](https://github.com/NTNU-IE-IIR/BlueJ-Linting-Core/issues/new?assignees=&labels=&template=feature_request.md&title=) before submitting a Pull Request.

 [1]: https://github.com/NTNU-IE-IIR/BlueJ-Checkstyle-Plugin